About Me

 I’ve been shaped by profound relationships, including partnership and motherhood, church-based/religious experiences, my personal spiritual journey, and by years of holding space for people who are healing their minds and tending to their hearts.

-I completed my graduate degree in counseling in 2013 and went on to work in a range of mental health settings, including residential treatment and outpatient clinics.
+I completed my graduate degree in counseling in 2013 and went on to work in a range of mental health treatment settings, including residential treatment and outpatient clinics.
 Eventually, I opened my private therapy practice, where I worked with clients navigating anxiety, depression, and post-traumatic symptoms.

 I grew up in Iowa and attended an evangelical church throughout my childhood.
-I went on to Bible college for the first two years of my bachelor’s degree, after which I married and moved to another state to attend another Christian college.
-I had my two sons in my early twenties and was lucky enough to be able to be home with with them for much of their early lives.
-I then worked in education and bopped around trying to figure out what I wanted to do professionally, which included completing a year of law school at Arizona State as my thirties approached.
-A divorce and some deeply painful experiences around that time were the catalysts for starting therapy in my early thirties.
+I went on to Bible college for the first two years of my bachelor’s degree, after which I married and transferred to another Christian college, where I completed my liberal arts degree with emphases in Bible and philosophy.
+I had my two sons in my early twenties and was lucky to be able to be home with with them for much of their early lives.
+I then worked in education and bopped around trying to figure out what I wanted to do professionally, which included completing a year of law school at Arizona State.
+A divorce and some deeply painful experiences around that time were catalysts for starting therapy in my early thirties.
 I had been diving into literature from the Jungian/depth psychology tradition on my own for years, but I was astounded by how transformative the experience of intentional relational support actually was, especially from a depth-oriented perspective.
-I was inspired by how much it had helped me, and it motivated me to pursue my masters degree in counseling.
-I also discovered yoga around this time, and found it to be another great support for me.
-It helped me quiet my mind and connect with my body.
-I later completed yoga teacher training.
-I continue to practice yoga regularly.
+I was grateful and inspired by how much it had helped me, and it motivated me to pursue my masters degree in counseling.

 Thank you for reading about my journey.
 Here’s to our shared humanity, and the journey we’re all on together!
-If I can be of help as you navigate yours, please reach out.